-- Detection of virus particles in specimen taken from the appropriate site.
+- Detection of virus particles in a specimen taken from the appropriate site.

 - Detection of viral antigens (Ag) in blood or body fluids

-- Detection of viral nucleic acids in the blood or body cells of patient
+- Detection of viral nucleic acids in the blood or body cells of a patient

-- Culture of infectious virus from appropriate clinical specimen.
+- Culture of infectious virus from an appropriate clinical specimen.

 - Cytological or histological examination of cells from the site of the infection in those viral infections in which a characteristic viral cytopathic effect (CPE) is produced.

 Microscopic identification of Viruses

 Viruses can be detected and identified by direct microscopic examination of clinical specimens such as biopsy materials or skin lesions.
 Three different microscopy techniques are currently in use:

 - Light microscopy: It reveals characteristic inclusion bodies or multinucleated giant cells. e.g. Tzanck smear which shows herpesvirus induced multinucleated giant cells (MGCs) in vesicular skin lesions.

 - UV Microscopy: It is used for fluorescent antibody staining of the virus in infected cells.